Bulan (song): Music video

 "Bulan" highlights Filipino deities and mythology of pre-colonial times.
 The lyrics play off this theme by mentioning figures like the moon goddess Haliya, serpent-like water dragon Bakunawa, and Felip performing as Bulan.
+The title of the single refers to the Bicolano deity in oral mythology called Bulan, who fell in love with the God of the afterlife, Sidapa.

 Felip uses the story of Bulan as a metaphor for crab mentality.
 The lyrics tell us not to be consumed by others' negative reactions when we gain success in life.

 Credits and personnel

 Credits are adapted from Tidal and the song's music video.